mercurius-js/mercurius/README.md

 The next request for that query (from the same or a different client) will already have been cached and will then be looked up accordingly.

 When the server initially starts, no queries will be cached and additional latency will be added to the first requests recieved (due to the client re-sending the full query).
 However, the most common queries will rapidly be cached by the server.
-After a warmup (length dependent on the number of queries clients might send and how frequent they are) performance will match that of the `Prepared` query option.
+After a warmup (length dependent on the number of queries clients might send and how frequent they are) performance will match that of the `prepared` query option.

-Additional documentation on Apollo's Automatic persisted queries implementation can be found [here](https://www.apollographql.com/docs/apollo-server/performance/apq/).
+Additional documentation on Apollo's automatic persisted queries implementation can be found [here](https://www.apollographql.com/docs/apollo-server/performance/apq/).

 Example:
 ```js